AmeyVijeesh/PersonalWebsite/README.md

 # PersonalWebsite
 My Personal Portfolio, made using React.

 Animations using Framer-motion.
+MDBootstrap for navbar.
 Project bootstrapped with React.
 View the website at https://ameyvijeesh.netlify.com